tomas-sucena/2023-FEUP-FSI/CTFs/CTF5.md

 ### Attack!

-It was time to attack once again.
+Having decided our payload, we copied it onto our Python script so that it would be sent to the program.

 ```python
 r.sendline(b"aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa\x24\x23\xfc\xfeflag.txt")
 ```

 It was time to attack once again.
-Running our script, we got the following output:
+This time, executing our exploit net us the following output:

 ![Alt text](image-1.png)

-We found the first flag: `flag{f658895ccf55dc13834f5764c8338de3}`!
+We found the second flag: `flag{c586c7c8e1587ed588f60088a760ad1f}`!